gdanezis/PET-Exercises/Lab01Basics/README.md

 ```
 - If everything is installed correctly the two selected tests should both pass without a problem, and without any modification to the code file.
 This first task is meant to ensure everything is installed properly.
 If it fails, talk to a Lab TA.

-## TASK 2 â€“ Symmetric encryption using AES-GCM
+## TASK 2 -- Symmetric encryption using AES-GCM

 > Implement a encryption and decryption function
 > that simply performs AES_GCM symmetric encryption